Pyramid quantile regression: Regression modelling with quantile pyramids

 where $I_{(q_1, q_2]}(y)$ is 1 if $y \in (q_1, q_2 ]$ and zero otherwise, where $\phi(\cdot; \mu,\sigma^2)$ denotes the density function of a Normal distribution ${\cal N}(\mu,\sigma^2)$ and where the parameters $\mu_{{\bf x}}$ and $\sigma_{{\bf x}}$ change linearly in ${\bf x}$

-This formulation implies that the priors on all conditional distributions are centred on the Normal distribution and Equation \ref{eq:planemu} specifies that the quantiles of these centring distributions change linearly in the covariates.
-Equation \ref{eqnLik} can be obtained by extending the linearly interpolated likelihood corresponding to the finite quantile pyramid centred on the uniform distribution as in \shortciteN{hjortw09} and applying the relevant transformation of the Equation \ref{eq:Nprior}.
+This formulation implies that the priors on all conditional distributions are centred on the Normal distribution and Equation \ref{eq:planemu} specifies that the quantiles of these centring distributions change linearly in the covariates. {This additional assumption on the form of the prior is quite natural in the linear quantile setting and not overly restrictive. } Equation \ref{eqnLik} can be obtained by extending the random histogram-type likelihood corresponding to the finite quantile pyramid centred on the uniform distribution as in \shortciteN{hjortw09} and applying the relevant transformation of the Equation \ref{eq:Nprior}.